 How do I pay tuition in the NRSD program?

 The NRSD program is a 42 credit program and you pay all of your tuition to American University, which then transfers tuition to the University for Peace.
 Tuition is calculated per credit at the standard full time graduate student tuition rate.
 There are some fees that you don't pay while at UPEACE (such as the AU sports center fee and graduate activity fee) and others that you do (such as a fee for travel insurance).
 You also need to calculate costs of the Costa Rican visa, which can be several hundred dollars, and airfare.
 However, living costs are much lower in Costa Rica, about $300-$500/mo for a nice apartment or room with a family, so things do balance out.

 For the NRSD program, what level of Spanish is required?

 Classes at UPEACE are offered in English as it is a highly international campus.
 However, the better your Spanish, the more you will get from your Costa Rica experience and the more flexibility you will have to find a meaningful summer internship in the region.
 Therefore, we offer non-credit but required free Spanish class at American University in the fall and in the spring in Costa Rica.
 We strongly suggest that anyone with beginner level Spanish take a course or on-tape classes during the summer before you matriculate as there will be only two levels at AU, Intermediate and Advanced.
 These classes meet for only an hour and a half a week, so try to supplement the instruction through language-exchange or other methods!
 By taking the two required free classes you are automatically considered to have fulfilled the "Tool of Research" requirement at AU.
-If you are truly fluent, go to the first class meeting so that Professor Alvarez, a retired IDB official and our language instructor, can certify your fluency.
-Unfortunately these classes are open only to NRSD students.
+If you are truly fluent, go to the first class meeting so that Professor Alvarado, a retired IDB official and our language instructor, can certify your fluency.
+Unfortunately, these classes are open only to NRSD students.